Egebjerggård: Podebusk family

 Egebjerggaard was originally operated as a farm under nearby Kørup.
 The estates were both owned by the noble Podebusk family from the early 15th century.
 In 1650, Egebjerggaard was incorporated as an independent manor.
 Henrik Podebusk had prior to that increased the size of the estate through the acquisition of more land.
 A new main building on the estate was constructed for him in 1651.
 The new manor was given the name Einsidelsborg after his wife Sidonia Maria Abrahamsdatter von Einsidel.

 After Henrik Podebusk's death, Egebjerggaard and Kørup were divided between two of his sons.
 His son Mourids Podebusk took over Egebjerggaard, while his son Rudolf Abraham Podebusk took over Kørup.
 The two brothers' estates were both elevated to baronies in 1676.
 Their family name was at the same time changed from Podebusk to Putbus.
 The two baronies were united in 1716, when Mourids Putbus' son, Malte Putbus, inherited Kørup upon his uncle's death.

-In 1702, Malte Putbus had had also taken over the main possessions of the Putbus family on Rügen in Pomerania.
+In 1702, Malte Putbus had also taken over the main possessions of the Putbus family on Rügen in Pomerania.
 In 1727, he was elevated to Reich Count by the German Emperor.
 During the 1700s, the Danish branch of the Putbus family became increasingly attached to Pomerania, as a consequence of the acquired possessions on Rügen.
 The last member of the Putbus family to own Einsidelsborg rarely stayed in Denmark.
 In their absence, Einsidelsborg fell into a state of neglect.
 In the end, he was therefore granted royal permission to sell his Danish holdings.